-What you post on social media is a direct reflection of not only Daemen College, but your professional integrity as well.
+What you post on social media is a direct reflection of not only Daemen University, but your professional integrity as well.
 Everything you post can be seen by the public.
 Even if you have privacy settings enabled, there is still a chance that others can see what you post.

 Do not engage in negative online discussions.
 Do not post information or content that hurts or offends a particular group of people.
-Do not post derogatory or slanderous comments about Daemen College, current or former students, donors, faculty or staff, or other stakeholders.
+Do not post derogatory or slanderous comments about Daemen University, current or former students, donors, faculty or staff, or other stakeholders.

 It is important to be considerate to all people, no matter their background.
 Content shared on social media will encourage discussion.
 Even if those viewpoints are different from your own, we must not belittle others or suppress conflicting ideas.
 For more guidance on social media under the lens of diversity and inclusion, please reach out to the chief diversity officer and the Center for Diversity and Inclusion.